inca/voie/README.md

 app.start();
 ```

-It will begin listen for history events and match-end-render current route.
+It will begin listening for history events and match-and-render current route.

 ### Navigating states